JoelRLL19/mms142-groupI-2023/README.md

 <h2>Will AR render existing physical products and services obsolete?</h2>
 <p>While a definitive answer to whether AR will dominate the real world remains elusive, consumer openness to transformative developments is evident.
 AR's potential to virtualize various physical goods marks a paradigm shift akin to the first digital revolution's digitization of information.
 Academics and managers are urged to view AR not just as a communication tool but as a potential disruptor with far-reaching implications.</p>

-<h2>Issues with AR</h2>
-<p>In the age of widespread technology use, the incorportation of Augmented Reality into our daily lives prompts
-concerns regarding its impact on health and safety.
-The continious engagements with screens facilitated by AR has the potential to contribute to various health issues, encompassing eye diseases, mental health disorders, and problems, related to posture.</p>
-<p>As individuals immerse themselves in augmented environments, there is a risk of overlooking their immediate physical
-surroundings.
-This is particularly evident during travel, where the use of AR navigation techniques may introduce distractions, leading to misjudgments of the speed of approaching vehicles, underestimations of reaction time, and inadvertent disregard for real-world hazards.</p>
-<p>The statement emphasizing that "<i>until something bad happens, you won't know you're at greater risk of harm</i>" underscores the critical need to comprehend and address the potential negative consequences of AR technology.</p>

 <h1>Examples of Augmented Reality In Use</h1>
 <h2>Transforming Consumer Choices and Business Sales</h2>